oscarmunozh/AD-Manager/README.md

 ---

-## Security Notes

-- Passwords are generated via `System.Web.Security.Membership.GeneratePassword` and handled exclusively as `SecureString` — never logged or displayed in plain text.
-- The script detects administrator privileges at startup and warns if not elevated.
-- Deleting an OU triggers an explicit safety warning due to the recursive nature of the operation.

----

 ## Using in a Live AD Environment

-To execute real Active Directory operations:

 1. Install the AD PowerShell module:

 ```powershell
 Install-WindowsFeature -Name RSAT-AD-PowerShell
 ```

 2. Run the script on a domain-joined machine.
 3. Test with `-WhatIf` first.
 4. Uncomment the AD cmdlet lines inside each function.

 ---

+## Security Notes

+- Passwords are generated via `System.Web.Security.Membership.GeneratePassword` and handled as `SecureString` — never logged or displayed in plain text.
+- The script detects administrator privileges at startup and warns if not elevated.
+- Deleting an OU triggers an explicit safety warning due to the recursive nature of the operation.

+---

 ## Disclaimer

-This script is intended for educational and simulation purposes.
+This script is intended for learning and simulation purposes.
 Always validate in a test environment before running against a production Active Directory infrastructure.

 ---

 ## License

-MIT License — free to use, modify and distribute.
+MIT — free to use, modify and distribute.